DOCTRINES POLITICAL HISTORY

 Learning outcomes of the course unit

-Acquire a deeper and more sophisticated knowledge of the origins and the historical development of Western political thought both in ancient and modern times.
+Acquire a deep knowledge of the origins and the historical development of the western political thought both in ancient and modern times

-- This course will help students to understand the main themes and authors of the Western political tradition in the historical contexts where they developed.
+- This class will help the students to understand the main themes and authors of the western political thought in relation to the historical contexts.

-- Students are expected to be able to analyze and interpret past and present national and international political scenarios.
+- Pupils are expected to be able to analyze and interpret past and present national and international political scenarios.

-- They are also supposed to elaborate an independent critical textual analysis, and to associate different authors to their political thoughts.
+- Students are supposed to elaborate an independent critical textual analysis, and to associate different authors and their political thoughts.

-- By analyzing political thinkers’ thought, students will be able to clearly develop critical ideas on the main questions related to modern and contemporary politics.
+- By analyzing the main authors’ thoughts, students will be able to elaborate clearly and correctly synthetic ideas on the main questions related to modern and contemporary politics.

 Course contents summary

-The origins of political thought in ancient Greece; the political thought of the main Greek philosphers: Socrates, Plato, Aristotle; political thought and law in the Roman Republic; Roman thought: Polybius and Cicero; the coming of Christianity: Augustine and Aquinas; Machiavelli; State and sovereignty: Bodin; State of nature, civil society, authority and liberty in Hobbes; Locke’s political thought; Constitution, powers and liberty in Montesquieu; liberty and equality in Rousseau; David Hume; Adam Smith; the American Revolution and “the Federalist”; representation, parties and revolution in Burke; Kant’s political thought; liberalism: B. Constant; democracy and liberty in Tocqueville; socialist currents in the early 19th century and the communist doctrine of K. Marx; liberty and representation in John Stuart Mill; twentieth century political thought: the elitist school (Mosca, Pareto, Michels); Carl Schmitt; Max Weber; totalitarianism.
+The origins of the political thought in the ancient Greece; the political thought of the main greek authors: Socrate, Platone, Aristotele; political thought and right in the roman republic; the roman thought: Polibio and Cicerone; the coming of Christianity; politics and common-wealth in S. Tommaso; Machiavelli; State and sovereignty: Bodin; State of nature, civil society, authority and liberty in Hobbes; Locke’s political thought; Constitution, powers and liberty in Montesquieu; liberty and equality in Rousseau; David Hume; the American Revolution and “the Federalist”; representation, parties and revolution in Burke; Kant’s political thought; the liberalism: Constant; democracy and liberty in Tocqueville; the communist doctrine of Marx, liberty and representation in Stuart Mill.

 Assessment methods and criteria